joshuaskelly/vgio/duke3d/docs/fileformats/art.md

 | 0x10   | 2n   | short[n] | Tile x-dimensions     | A sequence of tile x-dimensions.                        |
 |        | 2n   | short[n] | Tile y-dimensions     | A sequence of tile y-dimensions.                        |
 |        | 4n   | int[n]   | Picanims              | A sequence of bitmasked tile attributes.                |

-## Data

-The data is a sequence of images as unstructured pixel data in column major order.